nguyenhieu008/leetcode_solutions_in_java/array_string/techniques.md

     * need to handle the first case carefully, because all items are here, initiazlied to 0.
 Where as in hash table, if not put into table => the item will be null or containsKey return false => easy check
 * When need to compare a -> b and b -> a, we can map both of them to the same value, e.g. [isomorphic string](https://leetcode.com/problems/isomorphic-strings/)
 * When it's hard to sovle the problem as a range, try to calculate at each item and contribute it to the final result, e.g. [trapping rain water](https://leetcode.com/problems/trapping-rain-water/description/)
+* Sometimes, process an item in the middle of something is difficult.
+We can restrict to only process at one end to the other end for easier (e.g. sort the array and go from smaless one, ...)
 * Whether we can preprocess to make the problem easier:
   * Sort
   * Add all items to a hash table